maxgrok/maxgrok.github.io/src/pages/articles/2019-03-29---Ninetieth-Post/index.md

 description: "This is a post about the difference between UDP and TCP and use cases for them both."
 ---

-<em>Warning: This post presumes a level of beginners knowledge of networking concepts such as IP addresses and some basic familiarity with setting up a network.</em>
+<em>Warning: This post presumes a level of beginners knowledge of networking concepts such as IP addresses. </em>

 ## Introduction